daviwhit482/screenshot-tool/README.md

 - Report bugs
 - Suggest new features
 - Submit pull requests
+- Improve documentation

 ## 📞 Support

-If you encounter any issues or have questions, please open an issue on GitHub.
+If you encounter any issues or have questions, please [open an issue](https://github.com/daviwhit482/screenshot-tool/issues) on GitHub.

+## 🔮 Future Ideas

+- ✂️ Region selection tool
+- ⏱️ Capture delay timer
+- 🎨 Screenshot annotation tools
+- 🔧 Customizable watermark options
+- 📊 Usage statistics

 ---

-⭐ If you find this tool helpful, please give it a star!
+⭐ **If you find this tool helpful, please give it a star!**

+🔗 **Share your watermarked screenshots and help spread the word!**